shanetran248/Facial-Recognition-GUI--Open-Source-Project-/README.md

 <p><br></p>
 4.(Optional) python import

 - You may need to import python3 into your home directory (or whatever directory you plan on deploying this from) so that you can more easily deploy faceapp.py from your terminal

+.zshrc is the default shell for macOS.
+And you'd need to replace PATH with the saved location of python3 on your macOS system echo 'export PATH=~/:$PATH' >> ~/.zshrc source ~/.zshrc